1.1. Contact organisation

 13.3.2.
 Measurement error

-In 2022 remote training of interviewers took place on 24 March.
+- Interviewer training: In 2024 remote training of interviewers took place on 5 April.
 All interviewers participated, including Telephone Interview Centre interviewers, as well as supervisors (survey organisers) and specialists of the Survey Organisation Division.
-Brief information about the 2021 survey results with the comparison of the main results of other EU countries are presented.
-The 2022 survey questionnaire was displayed in the electronic survey system with all questions being discussed sequentially.
+Brief information about the 2023 survey results with the comparison of the main results of other EU countries are presented.
+The 2024 survey questionnaire was displayed in the electronic survey system with all questions being discussed sequentially.
 The manual for the interviewers was provided, instructions and consultations were provided by phone and e-mail during the fieldwork.

 13.3.3.
 Non response error